 Effective risk management is a core component of the way in which CCI carries out its business.
 It allows us to pursue commercial opportunities across the globe with the confidence that we can quantify and understand the risks we take.
 Our approach is therefore no different when dealing with taxation for the UK Group.

 Day-to-day responsibility for maintaining and executing our tax strategy is delegated to the Global Tax Director who reports to the Chief Financial Officer (“CFO”).
 The Global Tax Director is supported by an in-house tax team staffed by experienced, qualified professionals.
 In addition, the tax team consults where required with Big Four and other tax advisors to ensure the integrity of tax filings and other tax compliance obligations in the UK (and worldwide.)

 Our Attitude towards tax planning in respect of UK taxation

-The UK Group manages tax affairs in a proactive manner that seeks to maximise shareholder value.
+The UK Group manages tax affairs in a proactive manner that seeks to maximize shareholder value.
 However, it does not enter into artificial arrangements that lack commercial purpose in order to secure a tax advantage.
 If a position is uncertain, the Group may obtain third-party advice in order to gain clarity or support for a particular stance or approach.

 The level of risk in relation to UK taxation that the group is prepared to accept

-Our aim is to ensure full compliance with all statutory obligations and as a consequence, to attempt to minimise risk wherever possible.
+Our aim is to ensure full compliance with all statutory obligations and as a consequence, to attempt to minimize risk wherever possible.
 Where there is any doubt in relation to tax risk, the matter is escalated to the CFO and/or the Board for consideration.

 Our Approach to dealing with HMRC

-We have not yet been appointed with a Customer Relationship Manager.
+We have not yet been appointed with a Customer Compliance Manager.
 As such, although our contact with HMRC to date has been limited, we consider that we have an open and constructive relationship with the UK tax authorities.